Stars & Stripes 86 (US-56)

 Stars & Stripes 86 (US 56) was the third iteration of the Stars & Stripes series of challengers developed for the historic 1987 America’s Cup.
 She was purpose-built for the challenging sailing conditions found in Fremantle, Australia.

 Designed by Britt Chance, David Pedrick and Bruce Nelson, Stars & Stripes 86 was built in 1986 by Robert E. Derektor Inc. Below is an explanation of each of the Stars & Stripes variants developed:

-Stars & Stripes 86 was purchased by Colin Percy, owner of 12 Metre Challenge, in August, 1995.
-An immediate move was planned to bring her to Sint Maarten for refurbishing in time for the '95-'96 season.
-However, two weeks later Hurricane Luis changed those plans in a dramatic way and priority was redirected to rebuilding our premises and repairing our other four boats!
+Stars & Stripes 86 was purchased by Colin Percy, founder of the St. Maarten 12 Metre Regatta, in August, 1995.
+An immediate move was planned to bring her to Sint Maarten for refurbishing in time for the ’95-’96 season.
+However, two weeks later Hurricane Luis changed those plans in a dramatic way, and priority was redirected to rebuilding our premises and repairing our other four boats!
 Stars & Stripes 86 eventually joined the fleet in January, 1996.